-In early 2018, assisted by Egon Zehnder (a firm specialized in the field, previously commissioned by the company in 2017 for a more limited recruitment-related assignment), the Board of Directors carried out a Board Review: an assessment of the size, composition, and functioning of the Board and its committees, in accordance with the most advanced international corporate governance practices and as recommended in the Corporate Governance Code.
+In early 2019, the Board of Directors carried out a Board Review: an assessment of the size, composition, and functioning of the Board and its committees, in accordance with the most advanced international corporate governance practices and as recommended in the Corporate Governance Code, with the assistance of Egon Zehnder (a company specialized in the sector which, in FY 2018, was also entrusted other assignments by the Company in the area of recruitment and its high "professional standing" was deemed to be such as not to jeopardize the element of independence and objectivity required by the task).
 The review was also conducted in accordance with Supervisory Regulatory provisions.
-This board review follows a similar initiative carried out by the Board of Directors in the first half of 2015 - at that time on a voluntary basis, given that the Company was not yet listed - and subsequently in 2016 and 2017.
+This board review follows a similar initiative carried out by the Board of Directors in the first half of 2015 - at that time on a voluntary basis, given that the Company was not yet listed - and subsequently in 2016, in 2017 and in 2018.

-The self-assessment process commenced in February and ended in March 2018.
+The self-assessment process commenced in January and ended in February 2019.
 The consulting company interviewed each individual director and went on to analyse how the Board of Directors had operated during FY 2017.